whats-a-pj/Work-Day-Scheduler/README.md

 Ran into an error, had to move them back in

 Then had to take all the files out of my develop folder again

+Unpublished site then re-deployed it after fixing assets folder issues because of ds_store and naming issues of assets folder

+Updated README with live site link and screenshot

 </details>